 A coming-of-age memoir about Harm OCD.
-A young Scottish woman struggles to navigate life as her obsessive compulsive disorder worsens and her mind is plagued by violent intrusive thoughts.
+A young Scottish woman struggles as her obsessive compulsive disorder worsens and her mind is plagued by violent intrusive thoughts.
 The book follows Halket as she navigates mental illness, addiction, university, sexual assault, motor tics and her relationship with her family.
 Through access to treatment, she forges her identity not in spite of her disorder but in the acceptance of it and all its messiness.

 Release date: 14 October 2021